Classic Red / Match

 Instead of thinking in terms of "match vs don't match," it's more useful to think about what effect you want.
-Understanding how lip liner and lipstick work together can help — see our lip liner vs lipstick guide for more on their different roles.
+Understanding how lip liner, lipstick, and gloss work together can help you create your perfect red lip.

 Using a liner that closely matches your lipstick creates a crisp, polished look.
 This works best when the undertones align — cool reds with cool liners, warmer reds with warmer ones.